charlieegan3/personal-website/content/posts/2021-05-08-authorization-dsls-in-go/index.md

 **[Polar Handler](https://github.com/charlieegan3/logic-authz-dsl-playground/blob/main/internal/handlers/polar/get_entry.go)**

 Finally, we have an implementation in Polar.
-Where the important part is really this bit, we can see that it's very terse to express what we want:
+Where the important part is really this bit, we can see that it's very terse to express what we want (that the input userName and should match that in the Entry):

 ```ruby
 allow(userName, _: Entry { User: userName });